cartesi/rollups-contracts/README.md

 ### Consensus

 This module is responsible for providing valid claims to DApps after reaching some form of consensus.
+Each DApp has its own mapping of claims, each of which is mapped by the range of input indices of an epoch.

 The module's interface aims to be as generic as possible to accommodate any consensus model, since there are plenty to choose from.
-The way claims are encoded and stored is abstracted entirely by the interface.
-Implementation-wise, this is left to a History contract.

-The only type of consensus that is currently implemented by Cartesi is called Authority.
+One type of consensus implemented by Cartesi is called Authority.
 It is owned by a single address, who has complete power over the consensus.
 It is arguably the simplest consensus to implement, although quite vulnerable.

-### History

-The sole purpose of this module is to store claims and to allow them to be retrieved later.
-Just as with the consensus interface, we leave much of the details open for the implementation to define.

-Our only implementation of history stores claims in a very simple manner: each claim is composed of an epoch hash and a range of input indices.
-Each DApp has its own append-only list of claims, where ranges don't overlap, and come one after the other.
-As a result, one cannot overwrite past claims, or skip inputs, or claim in a non-linear order.

 ### Dispute Resolution